-A Assess the turtle's size: release the turtle if it is too big to handle safely, otherwise bring it on board without damaging it further and remove tangled line from before the turtle swims away.
+A Assess the turtle's size: release the turtle if it is too big to handle safely, otherwise bring it on board without damaging it further ortant if the turtle is hooked uer than entangled.
+Cut the line lose to the hook as practical m before the turtle swims and remove tangled line from before the turtle swims away.